TRIGONIM/lua-express/README.md

 ## dev:

-#todo fill it with checked and correct data
+#todo fill it with checked and correct data.

 ```bash
 git clone this rep